hdamker/project-administration/documentation/project-admin-quick-usage-guide-centralized-linting.md

 - Warning for repos without prior linting

 ### Next Steps for Codeowners
-1. Review and merge PR
+1. Review linting results in PR checks
-2. **Test manually** via Actions → "Caller for Spectral linting"
+2. Fix linting errors directly in this PR
-3. Fix any linting errors found
+3. Monitor the new linting system
-4. Create cleanup PR if needed
+4. Test with additional rules (optional)
 5. Monitor future PRs

 ## Expected Outcomes